1-404/VantEdge-voice/README.md

 Ollama on your LAN server preferred; on-device fallback User expects a pause ("give me a second") — no surprise

-Token Hierarchy (All Anonymous)
+- Token Hierarchy (All Anonymous)

-Server token    → subscription state (Cloudflare KV, not your data) Hub token       → LAN master device, scoped permissions Node token      → crew/family device, issued by hub, limited to hub's intent allowlist Guest token     → temporary access, expires on LAN departure or explicit revoke NFC token       → instant permission grant via tap, single-use or time-limited All tokens are cryptographic capability objects, not identity documents.
+- Server token    → subscription state (Cloudflare KV, not your data)

+- Hub token       → LAN master device, scoped permissions

+- Node token      → crew/family device, issued by hub, limited to hub's intent allowlist

+- Guest token     → temporary access, expires on LAN departure or explicit revoke

+- NFC token       → instant permission grant via tap, single-use or time-limited

+All tokens are cryptographic capability objects, not identity documents.
 No usernames.
 No email.
 No tracking.
 Intent System — Mathematical Privacy

-You say: "Call Johnson"
+- You say: "Call Johnson"

-       ↓
-VantEdge parses intent: {action: CALL, contact: Johnson}
+ - VantEdge parses intent: {action: CALL, contact: Johnson}

-       ↓
-Fires Android intent to phone app (outbound = standard broadcast)
+- Fires Android intent to phone app (outbound = standard broadcast)

-       ↓
-Phone app handles the call
+- Phone app handles the call

-       ↓
-Phone app binds back via VantEdge's custom permission gate
+- Phone app binds back via VantEdge's custom permission gate

-       ↓
-Sends confirmation: {success: true, contact: Johnson}
+- Sends confirmation: {success: true, contact: Johnson}

-       ↓
-VantEdge receives via bound service, logs confirmation, stops.
+- VantEdge receives via bound service, logs confirmation, stops.

-The architecture: Outbound intents are broadcast (anyone can see).
+ -The architecture: Outbound intents are broadcast (anyone can see).
 Return data comes back through a bound service protected by a custom signature-level permission — only apps VantEdge explicitly trusts can bind and reply.

-This means: yes, data returns (for confirmation, logging, UI feedback).
+- This means: yes, data returns (for confirmation, logging, UI feedback).
 But the return path is mathematically gated.
 Only pre-approved apps can communicate back.
 VantEdge cannot see what apps did — only that they completed the action.
 The privacy guarantee still holds: Android OS mediates everything.
 VantEdge structurally cannot invoke untrusted apps or receive data from them.
 Hub/Node Example
 Boss: "Hey VantEdge, give Johnson site access"